 Electric baseboard heaters supply heat in rooms where it's difficult to install ducts from a furnace.
 They're more expensive to run than gas heat, but the trade-off is that they're simpler to install and simpler to replace if they go bad.
 If your baseboard heater stops working and there's no indication that the problem is with the circuitry in your house, you can pick up a new heater at your local home improvement store and replace it yourself in less than an hour.

 Unfasten the existing heater from the wall.
 Do this by loosening the screws in the brackets that hold it there.
 These will likely be either at the sides or top of the unit.
 Make sure you've given the heater time to cool down before you touch it.

 Pull the wires out far enough to expose the two wire nuts that connect the wires from the unit to the wires from the wall.
 Unscrew the wire nuts and set them aside for re-use.
 A bare copper grounding wire should also come out of the wall and wrap around a green grounding screw in the unit.
 Unscrew the grounding screw to release the grounding wire.

 Set the new baseboard heater on the floor in front of the space where it will go on the wall.
 The new unit should have at least two wire boxes, and possibly more, to choose from.
 Locate the wire box closest to the wires coming from the wall.
-Using your screwdriver, remove the metal plate from the wire box, and pull out the two wires from inside the unit.
+Using a screwdriver, remove the metal plate from the wire box, and pull out the two wires from inside the unit.

 Wire the new unit in the same way the old unit was wired.
 Slip the metal plate from the unit's wire box over the wires from the wall.
-Connect the wires from the wall to the wires from the unit, white to white, black to black (or red).
+Connect the wires from the wall to the wires from the unit, splicing the white to white, black to black (or red).
 Hold the two wire ends next to each other, pointing the same direction, and screw one of the wire nuts over both of them.

 Position the new baseboard heater against the wall where the old unit was and fasten it there.
 Use your screwdriver to put the screws provided in the same holes in the wall as the old one.
 The old holes should have screw anchors in them that will receive the new screws.
 Turn the power back on and test the unit.